Updated December 2019

 How is PAD treated?

 Traditionally, healthcare providers have focused on addressing the risk factors for PAD to help patients avoid it.
-This includes encouraging patients to quit smoking and treating related health issues, such as high blood pressure, high cholesterol, and diabetes.
+This strategy includes encouraging patients to quit smoking and treating PAD-related health issues, such as high blood pressure, high cholesterol, and diabetes.

 Until recently, secondary prevention for patients with PAD meant treating them with aspirin or clopidogrel.
-However, new results from a recent trial, called the COMPASS trial, are bringing this treatment to the next level.
-The results of the trial suggest that a low-dose anticoagulant paired with aspirin could help better protect patients.
+However, results from a trial called COMPASS suggested that a low-dose anticoagulant (sometimes called a blood thinner) paired with aspirin could help better protect patients.

 Awareness Saves Lives

-Despite the serious nature of PAD, not many people know what it is or what symptoms they should be talking to their doctors about.
-In a study designed to gauge general public awareness, only 26 percent of respondents were familiar with PAD.
-Among those familiar, only 1 in 4 of them knew that PAD increased a patient’s risk of heart attack and stroke.
+Despite the serious nature of PAD, many people don’t know what it is or what its symptoms are.
+In a study designed to gauge general public awareness, 74% of respondents reported that they weren’t familiar with PAD.
+Among those who were familiar, only 1 in 4 of them knew that PAD increased a patient’s risk of heart attack and stroke.
 Even fewer knew that it could lead to amputation.